exekube/exekube/_docs/setup/gcp-gke.md

-# Setup Exekube with Google Cloud and GKE
+# Setup an Exekube project on Google Cloud Platform

 ## Requirements starting from zero